-- Bullying and harassment, including sexual misconduct

-- Peer on Peer abuse: if peer on peer abuse is identified, a referral will be made by the Designated Safeguarding Lead to the appropriate external agency

-- Female Genital Mutilation (FGM): if an employee in the course of their work, discovers that an act of FGM appears to have been carried out on a girl when she was under the age of 18, then this must be reported this to the Police as part of their statutory duty

-- Child Sexual Exploitation (CSE)

-- Child Criminal Exploitation: County Lines (CCE)

-- Children absent from education

-- Domestic abuse and/or violence
+- Bullying and harassment, including sexual misconduct - Peer on Peer abuse: if peer on peer abuse is identified, a referral will be made by the Designated Safeguarding Lead to the appropriate external agency - Female Genital Mutilation (FGM): if an employee in the course of their work, discovers that an act of FGM appears to have been carried out on a girl when she was under the age of 18, then this must be reported this to the Police as part of their statutory duty - Neglect - Child Sexual Exploitation (CSE) - Child Criminal Exploitation: County Lines (CCE) - Children with unexplainable and/or persistent absences from education - Domestic abuse and/or violence - Homelessness - Honour-based violence - Forced marriage.
+Age of consent for marriage in the UK is 18. - Online safety

-- Homelessness

-- Honour-based violence

-- Forced marriage.

-- Online safety